mibrahimali/CarND-Advanced-Lane-Lines-P4/README.md

 1- this pipeline depend on many tunnable parameters to detect lanes which why it's hard to optimize.
 2- Using gradient thresholding leads to adding noise along with correct lane information 3- pipeline utilize only color information through thersholding HSV color space searching for yello and white and HLS space for S channel. this can affect detection incase of shadows , sun glare or night condition

+Here is a look on how badly tunned parameter can affect preformance
+![alt text][image14]

 Possible improvements